usnistgov/sst-rsoxs/examples/spirals_workflow_tutorial.md

 ## Selected desired location(s) using `nbs_viewer`

-After deciding the images you want, update the sample positions, use `nbs-viewer` to select the desired locations and update those locations in the sample configuration.
+After deciding the images you want, use `nbs-viewer` to select the desired locations and update those locations in the sample configuration.
 - Under the "Plot Controls" bottom left-hand pannel, click on "Load File" and select an up-to-date spreadsheet that was saved after fiducials were calibrated.
 - With the desired spiral scan open, click on "Select Best Image".
 - In the right-hand panel, click on the desired image(s).
 The selected image(s) should have a red border after it has been clicked.
 - After all desired images are selected in the scan, click "Use Selected Images" in the lower let-hand panel.
 - Repeat the above steps for all spiral scans from which you want to select locations.
+- Finally, click on "Save Configuration" to save out a new spreadsheet with the updated locations.